+An apple cider shrub cocktail (or mocktail) for fall!
 A shrub acts as an infused simple with a vinegary punch that mellows with resting.
 You’ll be rewarded for patience.
-Have Bourbon Apple Cider Shrub Cocktails on the ready for all your cocktail sippin’ needs.
+Have this Apple Shrub on the ready for all your cocktail sippin’ needs.

 Shrub.
 An unfamiliar word for an elixir, yes?